Harvard DRCLAS Luksic Visiting Scholars

 London, UK

-Opportunity for Chilean students admitted to the MPP program at LSE.
+Chilean students admitted to the MPA program at LSE

 Candidates will be awarded scholarships and/or funding directly from the university to which they apply.
 The university is exclusively responsible for selection and admissions decisions, and does so at its complete discretion and, subject only to the eligibility conditions established by the respective program.
 The Luksic Scholars Foundation has no participation or influence in the application processes, admissions decisions, or awarding of scholarships.